laksamanakeris/ash-gen/README.md

 # Ash

+Set of opinionated generators for Phoenix & Absinthe.
+Creates contexts with dataloader and a authorization policy as well as resolver, types and tests for graphql resources.

 ## Mix Ash Context & Schema

-Borrowe from the Phoenix generators where they pass objects that contain ecessary info to generate files.
+Borrowed from the Phoenix generators where they pass objects that contain necessary info to generate files.
 These are examples of the objects.
+Will move this out after I stop referencing it so much ha

 ```
 %Mix.Ash.Context{